without Internet Explorer,

 Time for my own revisionism.
 During my earlier review of ReliXIV I stated that I found Killbox 13 overrated and inferior to it's direct successor.
 After suffering through Bloodletting recently, I concluded that The Wrecking Crew's thirteenth opus ain't so bad after all, at least in light of what came directly before it.

 I suppose my biggest gripe here runs parallel with one of the bones I picked with Bloodletting: There are virtually no songs here that stand out over the rest.
 The acquisition of Derek Tailer results in no discernible variation in the riff department.
 Dave Linsk appears to be more restrained here than he was on his debut with the group as well; very little overt thrashing going on here, although there appears to be a stronger traditional metal influence surging through many of the tracks.
 The entire album appears to be mired in mid-paced land, which only yields marginal favors for the band sonically.
 Colin Richardson's production job here has always rubbed me the wrong way.
-It sounds overproduced: the guitars are too thin and the drums too clicky.
-DD Verni is shockingly absent in the mix as well, making me almost wish for a return to the W.F.O. days!
+It sounds too overproduced for an Overkill record, the guitars are too cleaned-up and the percussion too clicky.
+Verni is shockingly absent in the mix as well, making me almost wish for a return to the W.F.O. days.

 Opener "Devil By The Tail" gets things off to a solid start, but I find myself drawn more to "Crystal Clear" with its punishing mid-paced approach.
 It's like "New Machine" all over again, but with more style.
-"The Sound of Dying" ends up being the best cut on Killbox 13 due to magnificent lyrical patterns (Here it comes now!) and a face-melting riff set.
+"The Sound of Dying" ends up being the best cut on Killbox 13 due to magnificent lyrical patterns and a face-melting riff set.
 Unfortunately, the lack of variation in the tempo department results in many tracks, such as "Unholy", "Damned", and "I Rise", appearing almost shockingly interchangeable; it's almost as if the same song is making multiple appearances.
+There are some more eclectic moments, like the classic-sounding opening of "No Lights".
+While lack of variation could have become a problem, Ellsworth's manic shrieking manages to salvage the potency of the material when the proceedings start to shift toward Bloodletting territory.

-Despite Verni's lack of impact, the rhythm section is bolstered by one of Tim Mallere's better outings.
+Despite Verni's lack of impact, the rhythm section is bolstered by one of Tim Mallare's better outings.
 He still can't touch Sid or Rat, but he at least makes a case for himself here.
-Overall, Killbox 13 remains one of the band's better post-2000 efforts.
+Overall, Killbox 13 remains one of the band's better post-millennial efforts.
 Not without its faults, but a nice slab of groovy thrash nonetheless.

 With its intense Slayer-ific breakdown, and the eerie chorus vocals that reprise the opening guitar melody, "Devil by the Tail" was probably the best album opener Overkill had unleashed in several years, and made me instantly excited that the band had reached deep into themselves to produce a proper knuckle sandwich worthy of the brand.
 There was still a hint or two of the bland riffing that plagued Necroshine, and the band was largely committed to creating similar, simplistic structures rather than finally evolving beyond the threshold they built in the later 80s, but a lot of the riffs on this seem to come together, and ultimately there are about a half-dozen songs on this thing that are comparably fun to much of the band's much lauded material of recent years.